Is Atlassian Intelligence the same as Rovo? A 2025 deep dive

 • Generative AI in the editor: You can ask it to summarize a lengthy Confluence page, rewrite a paragraph with a different tone, or help you brainstorm ideas without leaving your editor.

-• Smart search: It allows you to use plain English to search for Jira issues.
+• Smart search: It allows you to use plain English to do a Jira search.
 For example, you could type "show me all high-priority bugs assigned to Dave this month," and it will handle the tricky Jira Query Language (JQL) for you.

 • Task automation: You can set up new automation rules just by describing what you want to happen, which saves you from digging through complicated menus.